suraj-only-git/SIEM-with-Azure-Sentinel/Instructions/deploy-your-own-env.md

 1. You will need following to get started:

    - **Azure subscription**: Create a free account [here](https://azure.microsoft.com/free/).
    - **Azure Permission**: Make sure you have owner Access to the Subscription.
+   -  **Global Administrator**: Make sure you have GA permission on Azure Entra ID.

 ## Prepare your Azure Lab Environment.